-Robert excels at learning technology quickly.
+Robert has a talent for learning technology quickly.
 One of his favorite aspects of his career is working with new inventions and crafting patents to meet business needs.
 He explains, “Patent law is a great blend of business, technology and law.”
 He appreciates how at Schwegman, attorneys focus their expertise on certain technology areas.
 “By having us work in dedicated technical areas, we can be more precise and serve clients better.
 As patent attorneys, we can bridge the gap between business and technology by translating inventive concepts from inventors into tangible patent applications.
-This helps us be an effective conduit to accomplish our clients’ interests.”
+This can help us be an effective conduit to pursue our clients’ interests.”

 Robert’s practice has included work for large public corporations, mid-sized regional companies, startups, and solo inventors.
 His practice has included representation for a number of local software and med-tech clients in the Twin Cities and in Greater Minnesota, North Dakota, and South Dakota, as well national software clients in Silicon Valley and on both coasts.